 Indicators of ecosystem health and Herring productivity are described in Table 7-2, along with their ecological interpretation and what changes in these indicators may mean for Herring management.
 To monitor changes in ecosystem health and to place Herring management decisions in an ecosystem context, Department staff should describe ecosystem status at periodic intervals in the Enhanced Status Report.
 This reports will describe the status of each ecosystem indicator in Table 7-2 and the anticipated effect on the productivity of the Herring stock and the central CCE as a whole, currently and in the coming years.
 Indicators should be considered individually as well as in concert.
-It is hoped that, through continued monitoring of these indicators in fishery management and inform future efforts.
+It is hoped that, through continued monitoring of these indices as well as future research, this approach will provide a basis for use of these indicators in fishery management and inform future efforts.